Gunkslinger/kitchen-timer-QtPy/README.md

 This is another rewrite of an app I wrote years ago in C++.
 This is an extended version from the original with editable presets.

-All code that I have written in this repo I have placed in the public domain.
+All code that I have written in this repo I have released undet the MIT license.
 Do whatever you want with it, but remember that this was written as a learning
 exercise for me, and may not be following best practices, nor may it be fit for purpose.